jrkerns/pylinac/README.rst

 Pylinac provides TG-142 quality assurance (QA) tools to Python programmers as well as non-programmers in the field of therapy medical physics.
-The package comes in two flavors: source-level and GUI-level.
-The source-level allows programmers and those familiar with Python to create custom tests with pylinac while the GUI-level will implement pylinac into a GUI and executable that any user can use, without having to program software.
+The package comes in two flavors: source-level and `web app <https://assuranceqa.herokuapp.com>`_.
+The source-level allows programmers and those familiar with Python to create custom tests with pylinac while the web app is for those who don't want or don't know how to program.

 Below are the tools currently available; tools will be added one at a time as they are developed.